Sahuri/create-webapp-use-python-django-onWindows/README.md

-# create webapp use python-django on Windows
+# Create webapp use python-django on Windows
 please read md file step by step by number.

 ## You need installing on windows